Share this post on:

 This kind of Self-Consciousness can result in Self-Monitoring and social anxiety.

-Both Private and Public Self-Consciousness are viewed as Personality Traits.
-Meaning they are relatively stable over time, but they are not correlated.
+Both Private and Public Self-Consciousness are viewed as Personality Traits, meaning they are relatively stable over time but not correlated.

 Just because an individual is high on one dimension doesn’t mean they are high on the other.